scryinfo/city_server/README.md

 How to open this project:

-  0. JDK version >= 8, 10 is prefered
+  0. JDK version >= 8.
+8 is prefered.
+You can use higher version, but some core libs lack for hibernate 5, you need add them manually
   1. install intellij idea 2018
   2. File--Open, choose 'city' directory then OK
   3. make directory